Skip to Main Content Jump to Main Content Skip to Search Jump to Search

 Hotel Revival

 Inspired by the vibrant Mount Vernon community which it inhabits, Revival is Baltimore’s only boutique art hotel.
 Each room features an expertly-curated assortment of locally-made antiques, ceramics, textiles and prints paired with eye-catching wallpapers and even more impressive views of the city.
-Beyond allowing guests to bring their dogs (under 75 pounds), Revival also hosts dogs for adoption in partnership with the Baltimore Animal Rescue and Care Shelter (BARCS).
-For every two-plus nights that you decline housekeeping services, Revival will make an extra donation to BARCS.
+Beyond allowing cats and up to two dogs of any size, Revival also hosts dogs for adoption in partnership with the Baltimore Animal Rescue and Care Shelter (BARCS).

 Hyatt Regency Baltimore Inner Harbor

 Your VIP (Very Important Pet) will receive a five-star treatment at the Hyatt Regency hotel, including a complimentary dog bed, food bowl and delectable treats.
-There is a 50lb limit for one dog, or a 75lb limit if bringing two dogs.
-There is also a pet fee of $150, though Service Animals are exempt from this fee.
+There is a 50 pound limit for one dog, or 75 combined pounds if bringing two dogs, and a pet fee of $150.
 Conveniently located in the heart of downtown Baltimore, the Hyatt is a great place to stay for a weekend spent exploring the gorgeous waterfront, our world-class museums and the nearby bustling neighborhood Federal Hill.

 The Ivy Hotel